nurpax/petmate/docs/index.md

 - `Left/right arrows`: Move to previous/next screen
 - `Alt-left/right/up/down`: Shift the whole screen left/right/up/down
 - `⌘T/Ctrl-T`: Add a new screen.

+Pan/zoom (new in Petmate 0.7):
+- When in pan/zoom mode: `mousedrag` to pan the PETSCII canvas
+- When in pan/zoom mode: `Alt-mousewheel` to zoom in/out
+- When in pan/zoom mode: `doubleclick` to reset zoom/pan position.
+- `Spacebar-mousedrag`: Pan the PETSCII canvas (if zoomed in) in all modes except text input mode
+- `Alt-mousewheel`: Zoom in/out in all modes except text input mode

 Open/Save/Save As: use platform shortcuts (e.g., Save is `Ctrl+S` on Windows, `⌘S` on Mac).